smitmartijn/networkinsight-cookbook/manuscript/ch-4-application-migration-planning.md

 `sum(bytes) of Flows where Source Application = 'CRM-Records' and Flow Type = 'Destination is Internet'`

-{caption: "Application Migration Planning -- Egress traffic total", id: "fig-egress-traffic-total"}
+{caption: "Application Migration Planning -- Egress traffic total", id: "fig-egress-traffic-total", width: "80%"}
 ![](images/image30.png)

 B> Note: the results of search queries in [Figure "Egress traffic per Country"](#fig-egress-traffic-per-country) and [Figure "Egress traffic total"](#fig-egress-traffic-total) have been taken on different dates, which is why they differ in numbers.